MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-containter-ha-overview.md

 1. Deploy the StatefulSet

    The operator listens for instructions to deploy the StatefulSet.
-It automatically creates the instances of SQL Server on 3 separate nodes and configures the availability group with an external cluster manager.
+It automatically creates the instances of SQL Server on three separate nodes and configures the availability group with an external cluster manager.

 1. Create the databases and attach them to the availability group